quizitive/commonology/server_files/README.md

   $ curl https://pyenv.run | bash
 ```

-That command will give you a few lines to add to /home/django/.bashrc` do that.
+That command will give you a few lines to add to `/home/django/.bashrc` do that.
 Then logout and log back in again.
+It could take a long time, 5-10 minutes, for the `pyenv install` line.

 ```
   $ pyenv install 3.9.4